Telehealth Accreditation vs. Certification: What’s the Difference?

 Telehealth accreditation vs. Certification: What's the Difference?

-Telehealth accreditation and certification programs equip qualified healthcare professionals and their organizations with the essential knowledge and credentials to stay well-informed and demonstrate their commitment to excellence, quality, and superior safety in telehealth.
+Telehealth accreditation and certification programs equip qualified healthcare professionals and their organizations with essential knowledge and credentials to stay well-informed and demonstrate their commitment to telehealth excellence, quality, and superior safety.

-This article explores top remote patient monitoring (RPM) and telehealth accreditation and certification programs.
+This article explores top remote patient monitoring (RPM), telehealth accreditation, and certification programs.
 We outline program requirements, benefits, and how they empower qualified healthcare professionals to impact value-based patient care and build competitive advantage.

 Why Telehealth Accreditation and Certification?